Skip to content

 If you got sick in the 19th century and you couldn’t afford a doctor, you were much more likely to rely on inherited folk wisdom, the local apothecary or chemist, and the kindness of friends and families.
 Hospitals were generally places of last resort.

-Politically, people form their views on this issue depending on their beliefs about the role of government.
-Some people believe that government should have as minimal a role as possible, and that individual rights and freedoms are paramount.
-Others believe individual rights and freedoms can only be exercised within the context of an equitable civil society.
+Just who should bear responsibility for healthcare was a heated debate throughout the 20th century.
+Discussion was often tied to views about the functions of government.
+Some people believed that government should have as minimal a role as possible, and that individual rights and freedoms were paramount.
+Others held that individual rights and freedoms could only be exercised within the context of an equitable civil society.
+This range of beliefs was evident in Medicare’s convoluted history.

 Medibank

-The first iteration of Medicare was called Medibank, and it was introduced by the Whitlam government in 1975, early in its second term.
+The first iteration of Medicare was called Medibank, and it was introduced by the Whitlam Labor government in 1975, early in its second term.

-The federal opposition under Malcolm Fraser had rejected Bills relating to its financing, which is why it took the government so long to get it established.
+The federal opposition under Malcolm Fraser had rejected bills relating to its financing, which is why it took the government so long to get it established.

 Medibank began on 1 July 1975 after the passing of legislation by a joint sitting of Parliament on 7 August 1974.
 It had only a short period of operation before the Whitlam government was dismissed.

-The incoming Fraser government modified Medibank, establishing a levy of 2.5% on income to fund it (but providing the option to take out private health insurance instead).
+The incoming Fraser coalition government modified Medibank, establishing a levy of 2.5% on income to fund it (but providing the option to take out private health insurance instead).
 Interestingly, the levy was higher than that proposed by the Whitlam government and which the Coalition had blocked while in opposition.

 Other changes followed, such as changes to agreements with the states over how much money hospitals would receive, restrictions in benefits and bulk billing, and rebates for those with private insurance.